l0k1/QF-4E/README.md

 Retract landing gears.

+[drone] brakes on | off

+Turn on or off the parking brakes.

 [drone] fly to [ICAO]

 Flies the drone to the specified airport.
 When reached, the drone will fly in a circle pattern.